 Nowadays, almost everything costs money, and running a business means tradies will spend to keep the business growing.
 The big question is, what business area are you willing to spend on first?
 For small tradies, this is a big dilemma they should answer because it is most likely that they are not profiting well enough.
 For the more established ones, they have to plan when to execute additional spending for the business' growth.
 However, a priority list should always align with the business’s goal for small and big tradies.
 This way, tradies will be more realistic regarding their spending and overspending and taking loans that may be difficult to pay will be limited.
 Another note tradies should be aware of, aside from basic expenses, are the deductions.
 These are primarily government-mandated taxes that business owners have to pay.
 Before spending, know the deductibles from the profit.
 It’s also important to know how much you can spend for the growth of the business.

 To Hire Permanent Employees, Part-timers, or Freelancers

-One of the signs that a business is growing is if it can afford to hire new staff; however, hiring someone for a position can be costly.
-Depending on where the focus is, hiring staff can also be an asset.
-Hiring someone for a finance, marketing, or administrative job can make tradies' lives easier and help them focus on things that matters more such as the actual delivery of service to the clients.
-If it is not possible to hire several key people, know who to hire first.
-Calculate how much can be spent on that position, and start finding the right candidate.
+One of the signs that a business is growing is if it can afford to hire new staff.
+However, hiring someone for a position can be costly.
+Depending on the focus, hiring staff can also be an asset.
+Hiring someone for finance, marketing, or administrative jobs can make tradies' lives easier and help them focus on things that matter more, such as service delivery to clients.
+If it is impossible to hire several key people, know who to hire first.
+Calculate how much you can spend on that position, and find the right candidate.